Russo-Balt: St Petersburg factory

-In early 1912 company director M. V. Shidlovsky hired 22-year-old Igor Sikorsky as the chief engineer for RBVZ's new aircraft division in St. Petersburg.
+In early 1912, company director M. V. Shidlovsky hired 22-year-old Igor Sikorsky as the chief engineer for RBVZ's new aircraft division in St. Petersburg.
 Sikorsky's airplane had recently won a military aircraft competition in Moscow.
 He brought several engineers with him to RBVZ, and agreed that the company would own his designs for the next five years.

 This group quickly produced a series of airplanes.
-Among these were the S-5, S-7, S-9, S-10 (1913), S-11, S-12, S-16 (1915), S-20 (1916), Russky Vityaz (The Grand) (1913), a series named Il'ya Muromets starting in 1913.
+Among these were the S-5, S-7, S-9, S-10 (1913), S-11, S-12, S-16 (1915), S-20 (1916), Russky Vityaz (The Grand) (1913), and a series named Il'ya Muromets starting in 1913.

 Relatedly, in 1914, Shidlovsky was appointed commander of the newly formed EVK (Eskadra vozdushnykh korablei, Squadron of Flying Ships).
 This squadron flew Il'ya Muromets bombers during World War I.

 The Bolshevik Revolution brought an end to the aircraft business.
 Sikorsky left for France in 1918.
 Shidlovsky and his son were arrested in 1919, while attempting to go to Finland, and were murdered.

 After the 1917 revolution a second factory was opened in St. Petersburg, where they built armoured cars on chassis produced in Riga.